3rd Floor Exhibits

 Ediacaran fossils represent some of the earliest complex life on our planet (542-635 million years ago).
 Find out more about these unusually shaped, soft-bodied, ocean-dwelling animals.

-The Triassic period spanned 44 million years and marked the presence of the fist dinosaurs, turtles, crocodiles and mammals.
+The Triassic period spanned 44 million years and marked the presence of the first dinosaurs, turtles, crocodiles and mammals.
 Find out more about this pivotal time in the evolution of prehistoric animals.

 View models of microbes, rendered 10,000 times their normal size.
 The largest include paramecium and rotifer, while the smallest is the virus, which is just a bead of light.